Skip to main content

 Credential safety

 Manifests never carry secret values.
 The credentials: block declares slots — env, provider, type, label.
-Values arrive at apply-time through one of three paths:
+Commit the manifest to git; the secrets stay out of it.

 The third mode creates credentials with status=PENDING.
 Agents that need a pending credential fail with credential not configured until the user fills it in; the PENDING sentinel is never injected into the agent’s environment, so the LLM can’t read or exfiltrate it.
 After apply, the CLI prints the list of pending env vars so you know what’s still left to fill in: